MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-many-to-many-relationships.md

 * Then relate the two original tables to that new table by using common *Many-1* relationships.

 You could leave the workaround table visible.
 Or you might hide the workaround table, so it doesn't appear in the **Fields** list.
 If you hide the table, the *Many-1* relationships would commonly be set to filter in both directions, and you could use the State field from either table.
-The latter cross filtering would propagate to the other table.
+The latter cross-filtering would propagate to the other table.
 That approach is shown in the following image:

 :::image type="content" source="media/desktop-many-to-many-relationships/many-to-many-relationships_08.png" alt-text="Screenshot of a hidden State table in Relationship view.":::